gamemanual0/gm0/source/docs/appendix/glossary.rst

             as there is only one degree of freedom, but purchasing a multi-axis arm isn’t.

         However, teams can buy individual parts and assemble them together into a mechanism that has more than one degree of freedom.
-        This doesn’t apply to drivetrain kits or Actobotics’ :term:`lead screw` kit.
+This doesn’t apply to drivetrain kits or Actobotics’ :term:`lead screw <Lead Screw>` kit.

     Compliant Wheel
         The compliant wheel, sold by Andymark, is a flexible rubber wheel